 Canadian Medical Graduate means a person who attained an M.D. or D.O. degree from an accredited Canadian medical school.

-Change of License Status refers to a voluntary process whereby a full, active licensee may apply to the Board to change his or her active license status to an Inactive, Volunteer, Administrative, Retired or Restricted license status.
+Change of License Status refers to a voluntary process whereby a full, active licensee may apply to the Board to change his or her active license status to an Inactive; Volunteer, Administrative, Retired or Restricted license status.
 Change of license status also refers to the voluntary process whereby a Volunteer, Administrative, Inactive, Retired or Lapsed licensee may apply to the Board for a change of license status.

+Child Abuse and Neglect Training means the education and training to recognize and report suspected child abuse or neglect required by M.G.L. c.
+119, § 51A(k).

 Clinical Quality Measures (CQM) means, in the context of Meaningful Use, the processes, experiences or outcomes of patient care, observations or treatment that relate to one or more quality aims for health care such as effective, safe, efficient, patient-centered, equitable and timely care.

 COMLEX means Comprehensive Osteopathic Medical Licensing Examination - USA.

-Continuing Professional Development (CPD) may include continuing medical education (CME), continuing physician professional development (CPPD), and clinical training.
+Continuing Medical Education (CME) means educational activities that serve to maintain, develop or increase the knowledge, skills and professional performance and relationships that a physician uses to provide services for patients, the public or the profession.

-CORI means Criminal Offender Record Information, as in M.G.L. c.
-6, § 171.
+CORI means Criminal Offender Record Information, as defined in M.G.L. c.
+6, § 167.

 Data means any material upon which written, drawn, spoken, visual, or electromagnetic information or images are recorded or preserved, regardless of physical form or characteristics, as defined in M.G.L. c.
 93H, § 1.

 Data Subject means the individual to whom personal data refers, as defined in M.G.L. c.
 66A, § 1.
-This term shall not include corporations, corporate trusts, partnerships, limited partnerships, trusts, sole proprietorships, or other business, not-for-profit or charitable entities
+This term shall not include corporations, corporate trusts, partnerships, limited partnerships, trusts, sole proprietorships, or other business, not-for-profit or charitable entities.

+Domestic Violence and Sexual Violence Training means the education and training required by M.G.L. c.
+112, § 264.

 ECFMG means Educational Commission for Foreign Medical Graduates.

 Electronic means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic or similar capabilities.
 An electronic record is a record created, generated, sent, communicated, received, or stored by electronic means.